Where I Seek Refuge

 Art museums, public libraries, and parks have been my preferred sanctuaries throughout life.
 These sacred places hold such beauty and emanate such calm—a sharp contrast to all of my childhood homes.
 It’s no wonder that these are the places that I run to to grieve, to reflect, to seek knowledge and understanding, and to be inspired.
 I frequent these spaces often, particularly on the most challenging of days.

-During our time in New York City, I would often visit the Met, the Whitney, the MoMa, the Morgan, or the Cooper-Hewitt on my brother’s birthday, his death anniversary, or any other days that felt too challenging, like after a hard day of teaching middle schoolers.
+During our time in New York City, I would often visit the Met, the Whitney, the MoMa, the Morgan, or the Cooper-Hewitt on my brother’s birthday, his death anniversary, or any other days that felt too challenging, like after a hard day of teaching eighth graders.

 As

 commented on a recent Substack note of mine, “Grief is a powerful teacher.
 Not the one we ever wanted, but it’s the one we were given.”
 She’s right.
-One of the first lessons that I learned from grief was to give myself space and grace.
+One of the first lessons that I learned from grief was to give myself space and grace to process and heal.
 And so, every year since my brother’s suicide, I take off May 9—from work, from responsibilities, from duties—and I just be as I need to be, without any guilt or shame.***

 On March 6, 2019, a little over a year before I gave birth to my first child, I visited the Met and donated $18 for what would have been my brother’s eighteenth birthday.
-I asked him to allow me to feel his presence or to send me a sign to show me that he was with me still, albeit not physically.
+I asked him to visit me—to send a sign to let me know he was still there with me, albeit not physically.
+I told him how much I missed him and how much I wished he was still here.

 I came across a Matisse painting that I had never noticed before.
 My body stopped in front of it, and I waited and waited and waited.
-And as I gazed at the simple yet complex painting, I began to feel Preston’s company.
-I even remember looking behind me to check and see if he was standing there because I could feel his presence so strongly.
+I gazed at the simple yet complex painting, and, like the sun breaking through the clouds, I began to feel Preston’s company—his warmth—in that frigid hall.
+I even remember peering behind me to check and see if he was standing there because I could feel his presence so intensely.
 I remember thinking: Maybe it was all a terrible dream?
 Maybe he wasn’t really gone?
-My heart tightened at the possibility and then ached at the fact: he was no longer here, and he would never be.
+My heart tightened at the possibility and then ached at the fact that he was no longer here, and he would never be.

 According to the placard next to Matisse’s “Laurette in a Green Robe,” painted in 1916, Matisse used “black as a color of light and not as a color of darkness.”
 And then, I realized what Preston wanted me to see: that death is not always about the darkness.
-Death was also about the celebration of the light that was, and that it was possible to pick up and carry that light, despite its original owner’s extinguishment of it.
+Death was also about the celebration of the light that once was, and that it was possible to pick up and carry that discarded light.

 Not long ago, I learned about "glimmers," as defined by the Polyvagal Theory.
 Erena DiGonis, a complex trauma therapist and advocate, explains the concept: